Rebetiko: 1930s

 During the 1930s, the relatively sophisticated musical styles met with, and cross-fertilised, with the more heavy-hitting local urban styles exemplified by the earliest recordings of Markos Vamvakaris and Batis.

-This historical process has led to a currently used terminology intended to distinguish between the clearly Asia Minor oriental style, often called "Smyrneïka", and the bouzouki-based style of the 1930s, often called Piraeus style.
+This historical process has led to a terminology intended to distinguish between the clearly Asia Minor oriental style, often called "Smyrneïka", and the bouzouki-based style of the 1930s, often called Piraeus style.
 Also, the use of mandolin totally vanished.

 By the end of the 1930s rebetiko had reached what can reasonably be called its classic phase, in which elements of the early Piraeus style, elements of the Asia Minor style, clearly European and Greek folk music elements, had fused to generate a genuinely syncretic musical form.
-Simultaneously, with the onset of censorship, a process began in which rebetiko lyrics slowly began to lose what had been their defining underworld character.
+Simultaneously, with the onset of censorship, a process began in which rebetiko lyrics slowly began to lose their defining underworld character.
 This process extended over more than a decade.

 Metaxas censorship, new directions

-In 1936, the 4th of August Regime under Ioannis Metaxas was established and with it, the onset of censorship.
-Some of the subject matter of rebetiko songs was now considered disreputable and unacceptable.
-During this period, when the Metaxas dictatorship subjected all song lyrics to censorship, song composers would rewrite lyrics, or practice self-censorship before submitting lyrics for approval.
-The music itself was not subject to censorship, although proclamations were made recommending the "Europeanisation" of the regarded outcoming Anatolian music, which led to certain radio stations banning amanedes in 1938, i.e. on the basis of music rather than lyrics.
+In 1936, the 4th of August Regime under Ioannis Metaxas was established and with it, the onset of censorship from 1937 onwards.
+Some of the subject matter of rebetiko songs was then considered disreputable and unacceptable.
+During this period, when the Metaxas dictatorship subjected all song lyrics to censorship, composers would rewrite lyrics or practice self-censorship before submitting lyrics for approval.
+The music itself was not censored, although proclamations were made recommending the "Europeanisation" of the outcoming Anatolian music, which led to certain radio stations banning amanedes in 1938, i.e. on the basis of music rather than lyrics.
 This was, however, not bouzouki music.
-The term amanedes, (sing. amanes, Gr. αμανέδες, sing. αμανές) refers to a kind of improvised sung lament, in ummeasured time, sung in a particular dromos/makam.
-The amanedes were perhaps the most pointedly oriental kind of songs in the Greek repertoire of the time.
+The term amanedes, (sing. amanes, Gr. αμανέδες, sing. αμανές) refers to a kind of improvised lament, in ummeasured time, sung in a particular dromos/makam.
+The amanedes were perhaps the most pointedly oriental songs in the Greek repertoire of the time.

-Metaxas closed also all the tekedes (hashish dens) in the country.
-References to drugs and other criminal or disreputable activities now vanished from recordings made in Greek studios, to reappear briefly in the first recordings made at the resumption of recording activity in 1946.
-In the United States, however, a flourishing Greek musical production continued, with song lyrics apparently unaffected by censorship, (see below) although, strangely, the bouzouki continued to be rare on American recordings until after WWII.
+Metaxas also closed all the tekedes (hashish dens) in the country.
+References to drugs and other criminal or disreputable activities vanished from recordings made in Greek studios, to reappear briefly in the first recordings made at the resumption of recording activity in 1946.
+In the United States, however, Greek musical production flourished, with song lyrics apparently unaffected by censorship, (see below) although, strangely, the bouzouki continued to be rare on American recordings until after WWII.

-It is notable that Rebetiko music was also rejected by the Greek Left because of its "reactionary" (according to the Communist Party of Greece) and subculture character and the drug references.
+It is notable that Rebetiko music was also rejected by the Greek Left because of its "reactionary" (according to the Communist Party of Greece) and subculture character, and its drug references.